 Taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
 Thanks to Kitty Wheeler for the original information and for permission to use it on the web site.
-Additions, corrections, compliments and complaints concerning this page or any other within this web site should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, compliments and complaints concerning this page or any other within this web site should be submitted to Betty Miller and Patsy Vinson.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.

 The first postmaster, John Washington, was born 1868, in Texas, son of George and Ann Still Washington, both born in Georgia.
 George was born in 1833 and Ann in 1837, the daughter of Ira Lucius and Mary E. Still.
 George and Ann lived in Louisiana prior to moving to Texas with their family sometime between 1857 and 1861.